Frequently Asked Questions about Timber Casualty Losses

 What is the amount of timber loss that can be claimed as a casualty loss?

 The deduction that can be claimed for a casualty loss is the lesser of the fair market value loss in timber and the timber basis.
 For example, if your timber basis is zero, then your deduction is also zero, no matter the size of the loss.
-See the detailed discussion below on Timber Basis to help you establish a basis for your timber.
+See the detailed discussion following on Timber Basis to help you establish a basis for your timber.

 To claim a deduction on IRS Form 4684, three numbers are required.
 All three numbers can be estimated by a forester, even following a casualty.